sijadev/docker_ci/README.md

    Log in with the created root account and add under root settings/ssh keys the same public key exsample from ur .ssh folder
 3. Create a project and follow the instructions
-4. Project Repo Settings: Deploy Tokens / \FCreate Deploy Token
+4. Project Repo Settings: Deploy Tokens / Create Deploy Token
-5. Save user name / token
+5. Save user name / token ---> used in the jenkins project
 6.
 More infos for jenkins integration: https://docs.gitlab.com/ee/integration/jenkins.html